 - The black swamp snake is a species of snake endemic to the Southeastern United States.

-- Because swamp snakes are aquatic snakes, they may be confused with the similar small mud snakes.
+- Because swamp snakes are aquatic snakes, they may be confused with similar small mud snakes.

-- Black swamp snakes most of its life hiding among dense aquatic vegetation, especially in swamps, where it actively forages amidst submerged vegetation.
+- Black swamp snakes most of their life hiding among dense aquatic vegetation, especially in swamps, where it actively forages amidst submerged vegetation.

 The black swamp snake is a small, aquatic, non-venomous snake native to the Eastern United States and the coastal areas of Southeastern Canada.
 The word pygaea in its scientific name “Liodytes pygaea” is derived from the Greek meaning “fire-like,” possibly referring to their unique color.
 At 10 to 15 inches, this black snake is tiny in size, and its color allows it to blend easily with its surroundings.
 But how big do these little slithering creatures get?
 What is the largest black swamp snake ever found?